Dresden Green Vault burglary: Investigation

 The first police car was called to the building at 4:59 a.m. arriving five minutes later, but by that time the suspects had escaped.
 The police set up roadblocks on the outskirts of Dresden in an attempt to prevent the suspects from leaving.
 However, according to police, the museum's proximity to the autobahn is likely to have helped the suspects' escape.
 The police believe there were four thieves and that they fled in an Audi A6; an identical vehicle was later found on fire in an underground parking lot.
 Police offered a €500,000 reward for information which could lead to the capture of the perpetrators.

 Starting 12 December 2019, several German media outlets reported that police were investigating links to an Arab clan in Berlin.
 In March 2020, police revealed that at least 7 individuals were involved in the robbery.
 Also in March 2020, German prosecutors announced that they were investigating four security guards as likely culprits, as they failed to "react adequately".
-In November 2020, thousands of police raided 18 properties in Berlin, and arrested three suspects, all from a Lebanese migrant family, in connection with the heist.
+In November 2020, thousands of police raided 18 properties in Berlin, and arrested three suspects, all from a Mhallami migrant family, in connection with the heist.
 Police stated that they had linked the theft to an Arab crime syndicate which had also been involved in a 2017 theft from the Bode Museum which one of the arrested suspects had participated in.
 Also in November, they released the names of two men, Abdul Majed Remmo and Mohamed Remmo, who they believed had been involved.
 In December 2020, a fourth person was arrested in connection with the Green Vault burglary, a 21-year-old male.

 In January 2020, an Israeli security company said that jewels from the heist were being sold on the dark web, a claim which German investigators rejected.